-While sweating is a bodily function, and one that is useful for thermoregulation, for some people, it’s much more than that.
+While sweating is a normal bodily function, for some people, it’s much more than that.
 Sometimes, sweat can be extreme, embarrassing, and uncomfortable - because some people deal with excessive sweating.
-There are two to four million sweat glands in your body, and with that many overactive sweat glands a body can produce a lot of moisture, and sometimes, a lot of problems.
+There are two to four million sweat glands in your body.
+With that many sweat glands a body can produce a lot of moisture, and sometimes, a lot of problems.

 People with hyperhidrosis don’t have more sweat glands than other people do, but they are more active, leading to an increased amount of sweat.

-If you’re concerned about how much sweat you’re experiencing and the potential reasons for it, then take a look at some common causes behind this condition.
+If you’re concerned about how much sweat you’re experiencing and the potential reasons for it, then take a look at some common causes of sweating related to hyperhidrosis.

 Facts About Hyperhidrosis

-Approximately 5 percent of the population suffers from this condition that causes excessive sweating, but that’s only the reported estimate.
-Some experts believe the actual percentage is much higher than that – with some estimates at 12 percent in the U.S.
+Approximately 5%t of the population suffers from the excessive sweating condition hyperhidrosis, but that’s only the reported estimate.
+Some experts believe the actual percentage is much higher than that – with some estimates at 12% in the U.S.

 While hyperhidrosis isn't dangerous, it can be a difficult problem to deal with because it can affect every area of your life, including: